 Initiator of the EpiData project in 1998 and coordinator.

 Responsible for overall design and implementation of procedures and functionality.
 Installation routines.
 Adaptive programming of Analysis.
 Web site setup and maintenance.
 Future planning and strategies.
 International coordination, translation and contact.
 Finances.

-Full time employed in the Re-Design of Core Software and Programming Components from mid 2008 to mid 2010.
-Rewriting and re-construction of software from Delphi Pascal to Free pascal
+Full time employed in the Re-Design of Core Software and Programming Components since 2008.
+Rewriting, re-design and re-construction of software from Delphi Pascal to Free pascal

 Involved in specific tasks

 - (First year)

 - Jamie Hockin, Canada.
 Issues of style sheets and html documentation format in Analysis.
 Specifications for table analysis.(2004)

 - Hans L.Rieder, Schweiz & IUATLD.
 Testing of specific functionality and development of focused course materials (2004)